Sierra-Alpha/desert/docs/project-report.md

 Considerations](#limitations-and-future-considerations) for this section)

-One decision that is worth mentioning here is the decision to use a Linux image inside the container, this came down to two things, I chose Debian because familiarity with Debian from experiments with Raspberry Pi's and Raspbian and the fact that Emacs is best supported on Linux and the Spacemacs experience felt the most seemless on a Linux operating system.
+One decision that is worth mentioning here is the decision to use a Linux image inside the container, this came down to two things, I chose Debian because of my familiarity with
+Debian from experiments with Raspberry Pi's and Raspbian also the fact that Emacs is best supported on Linux and the Spacemacs experience felt the most seemless on a Linux operating system.